Updated August 9, 2016

 Generally, we can obtain your Certificate of Authority in about two business days.
 We are also able to act as your Registered Agent in Florida.
 For more information, or to register your Delaware corporation in Florida and start doing business in Florida, please call 1-800-345-2677, Ext.
 6130.

-There are 2 comments left for Doing Business in Florida as a Foreign CorporationJORGE said: Friday, March 10, 2017
+There are 4 comments left for Doing Business in Florida as a Foreign CorporationAnna said: Friday, January 12, 2018

 Please clarify.
 If the officers are not stated in a Delaware LLC, but when you register in Florida as Foreign Qualification, you must state it, so becomes Public information.
 The fees are double because you need to setup a company in Florida also.
 ThanksHBS Staff replied: Monday, March 13, 2017